MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 For more information, please visit **[this article](../get-started/user-role-and-management-portal-overview.md)**.

-### How many administrators can the Microsoft Community Training portal have?
+### How many administrators can the Community Training portal have?

 There are no such limitations, the portal can have any number of administrators.
-Microsoft Community Training management portal provides four types of administrative roles to a user on the portal - Organization Administrator, Category Administrator, Course Administrator, and Group Administrator.
+Community Training management portal provides four types of administrative roles to a user on the portal - Organization Administrator, Category Administrator, Course Administrator, and Group Administrator.

 For more information, please visit **[this article](../get-started/user-role-and-management-portal-overview.md)**.